Current Status

 The toolkit can be read linearly, from start to finish through 6 Phases of Activism.
 Along the way, you and River, the main character of the toolkit, will encounter a variety of animals that will present tools and activities for eco-activists to try, getting creative and using nature as a canvas.
 If you are new to eco-activism, we recommend you work through the 6 phases one after the other.

-The 7 Learning Ions
+The 7 Learning Icons

 Another possibility is to navigate your way through the toolkit using the 7 learning icons, following your interests or needs at the time.
 If you are already engaged with eco-activism, you may find it more helpful to focus on what is needed at the moment or skip certain phases of your journey.

 The project partners used design thinking methods to develop this toolkit.
 Design thinking involves placing the end user (in this case, youth eco-activists) at the heart of the design processes.
 To ensure the toolkit’s content would be relevant, appropriate, and effective, the Youth Action for Nature and Well-Being project hosted four international youth events in Ireland, Slovakia, Latvia and Catalonia.
+During these events, the project partners trialled and developed innovative new teaching and learning methods based on partners’ experience in the field.
+Youth engagement with the activities and formative feedback transformed the event activities into an exciting toolkit that provides an opportunity to rethink how we work, learn, and exist on our planet.
+As future custodians of the world, today’s youth can be accompanied and supported by this toolkit, to tackle social-ecological challenges, to grow into environmental stewards and to become regenerative practitioners.

 The toolkit is aimed at young people aged 16-25 and features a huge variety of learning methods and topics.
 The core design concept was to support the youth in building resiliency within their eco-activism.
 It has been designed by young people, for young people.
 In this way, the toolkit can be engaged without the need for expert facilitators or youth workers.
+Some of the activities have templates which can be found in the Materials tab above, or downloaded directly from the ‘Topic’.
+There are also some references to websites that have hyperlinks throughout this toolkit.

 This toolkit is a culmination of the great work of many organisations and young people who took part in The Youth Action for Nature and Well-Being project.
 Expertise was shared from a range of stakeholders and co-designers.
 Particular thanks go to Cristina Castellana Tenedor, Erika Zárate, Jakub Dvorsky, Monika Slaninova, Òscar Gussinyer Galceran, Pedro Pedrosa, Renārs Manuilvos, Richard Hennery, Shirley Gleeson, and Yan Teixeira.